AndresCaceresDio/chs-course-catalog/hink_pinks/README.md

 This project requires the following modules, as listed in `requirements.txt`:
 - Flask
-- datetime (normally a built-in library for Python)
+- Datetime (normally a built-in library for Python)

 ## Contact Information